Kenji Tanigaki: Early ventures (1994-2001)

-Tanigaki was initially rejected by most filmmaking companies when he first came to Hong Kong since he could not speak Cantonese.
+When Tanigaki first arrived in Hong Kong, he contacted more than 200 film production companies seeking work as an extra, but was initially rejected by most because he could not speak Cantonese.
 He was approached by a talent scout in McDonald's, who offered him to play small parts on television.
 In 1994, Tanigaki was invited to become a stunt actor by action choreographer Stephen Tung, which included a minor role as an unnamed fighter knocked out by Chen Zhen (portrayed by Jet Li) in the martial arts film Fist of Legend, and joined the Hong Kong Stuntman Association in June.
 In 1995, ATV began production of the martial arts series Fist of Fury.
 Due to the extensive number of stunt actors required for the shoot, Donnie Yen, the lead actor of the series, sought to recruit every available stunt actor in Hong Kong and brought Tanigaki on board, where the two became acquainted on set.
 Since then, Tanigaki became a recurring member of the Donnie Yen Stunt Team and appeared in several films starring Yen.
 Tanigaki participated in the 1996 action film Once Upon a Time in Triad Society, a spin-off of the Young and Dangerous film series.
 He also joined Yen's newly founded production company in the same year, serving as the stunt coordinator for the action films Legend of the Wolf and Ballistic Kiss, both directed by and starring Yen.

 In 1997, he received an invitation from an action director to work as a stunt coordinator in the American sci-fi film The Matrix in Los Angeles.
 However, due to lead actor Keanu Reeves' injury and the subsequent rescheduling of filming, both the action director and Tanigaki had to withdraw from the project before Yuen Woo-ping substituted.
 In 1998, Yen advised Tanigaki to return to Japan and pursue a parallel career in both Hong Kong and Japanese cinema due to limited opportunities for foreigners in Hong Kong.
 Tanigaki followed the advice and coordinated the Hong Kong-Japanese co-produced romance film Moonlight Express.
 In 1999, RTL Television in Germany produced the action series The Puma, with Yen serving as the action director and Tanigaki was brought on board as part of the crew.
 While working on The Puma, RTL was also filming the mystery series SK Kölsch, which had an opening for a Japanese character.
 Tanigaki was invited to take up the acting role and was also given the position of action director, marking his action directorial debut.
 In 2001, he joined his first Japanese-produced film project after receiving an invitation from Ichiese Taka, the producer of Moonlight Express, and served as a stunt actor in the horror film Gore from Outer Space.
 He also took part in the Japanese action film The Princess Blade in the same year.